rkejriw/cse15l-lab-reports/LabReport3.md

 ./1477-7819-1-10.txt
 ./cc973.txt
 ```
-example 2: finding files with size bigger than 60 blocks (where a block is typically 512 bytes).
+* In Example 1, `find -size -25` is finding all files with size smaller than 25 blocks (where a block is typically 512 bytes) inside `biomed`.

+Example 2:
 ```
 [cs15lsp23eh@ieng6-203]:plos:260$ find -size +60
 ./pmed.0010028.txt